facet-tech/agent-java/CONTRIBUTING.md

 1. Configure project SDK and target language level: select `File > Project Structure... > Project Settings > Project`.
 1. Set `Project SDK` to JDK 11
 1. Set `Project language level` to 11

+## Building

+`./gradlew clean shadowJar`

+Run the above command from the project root directory to build the java agent:

+The Java agent requires JDK 11 or higher to build; your JAVA_HOME must be set to this JDK version.

+After building, Java agent artifacts are located in the directory: `build/generated/libs/`